-a Heroes novel by Laura Kaye
+a Heros novel by New York Times and USA Today bestselling author Laura Kaye

 After growing up with an abusive, alcoholic father, Army Special Forces Sgt.
 Brady Scott vowed never to marry or have kids.
 Sent stateside to get his head on straight—and his anger in check—Brady’s looking for a distraction.
 He finds it in his beautiful new neighbor’s one-night-only offer for hot sex, but her ability to make him forget is addictive.
 Suddenly, Brady’s not so sure he can stay away.

 Orphaned as a child, community center director Joss Daniels swore she’d never put herself in a position to be left behind again, but she can’t deny herself one sizzling night with the sexy soldier who makes her laugh and kisses her senseless.
 When Joss discovers she’s pregnant, Brady’s rejection leaves her feeling abandoned.
 Now, they must overcome their fears before they lose the love and security they’ve found in each other, but can they let go of the past to create a future together?

 Release Date: October 2012

 Price listed is for the U.S. digital format.
 Please confirm pricing and availability with the retailer before downloading.

 “Laura Kaye is synonymous with great, sexy romance.”

 – New York Times Bestselling author Jennifer Probst